LithoCoders/dailycpp/EffectiveModernC++/chapter7/Item_35_Prefer_task_based_programming_to_thread_based.md

 shared_variable=0
 ```

-In order to prevent access to the shared resource by multiple threads simultaneously, `std::mutex` is used. `std::lock_guard`
-object is used to lock the mutex during its construction and automatically releases it when it goes out of scope (i.e it's destructor is called).
+In order to prevent access to the shared resource, i.e., `std::cout` by multiple threads simultaneously, `std::mutex` is used. `std::lock_guard` object is used to lock the mutex during its construction and automatically releases it when it goes out of scope (i.e it's destructor is called).
-Try to run this code without mutex multiple times and you will notice that each time, you will get a different result.
-This is because each of the thread starts execution concurrently and they access the `std::cout` and shared variable simultaneously.
+Try to run this code without mutex multiple times and you will notice that each time, you will get a different **output** .
+This is because each of the thread starts execution concurrently and they access the `std::cout` simultaneously.
+Whereas, `shared_variable` is computed correctly even mutex is not used.
+But for complex computation, we should use mutex to prevent data race.

 ```c++
 #include<iostream>
 #include <thread>